 Is Petty Cash compulsory?

 Certainly not.
-Paying by cheque is frequently easier to do and far easier to account for.
+Cheque/debit & credit cards/electronic payments are frequently easier to do and far easier to account for.
 Don’t run a Petty Cash system for its own sake.
-If you can make all your payments by cheque, do so!

 It is sometimes easier to issue people with a personal imprest for repeat expenses like travel.
 Claims can be submitted on an agreed basis – ie. monthly.
 It should be noted, however, that this system only works if people are happy to have expenses paid through their own bank account.